MaximilianWinter/SegmentStyler/README.md

 ### Note

 > This project was implemented during a Guided Research practical course at [TUM](https://www.tum.de/) in the Winter Semester of 2022/2023 by [Maximilian Winter](mailto:maximilian96.winter@tum.de) and [Murilo Bellatini](mailto:bellatini@in.tum.de).
-For more information, please refer to the [[Project's Report](/data/report/ReportSegmentStyler.pdf)].
+For more information, please refer to the project's report, which can be found [here](/data/report/ReportSegmentStyler.pdf).

 ## Getting Started